 Taxation risk is mitigated through internal procedure and the use of specialists where appropriate.
 Where there is uncertainty over a tax filing position, the Group seeks specialist external advice or liaises with HMRC on a real-time basis around the transactions to discuss the appropriate tax treatment.
 Further to seeking specialist advice, there may still exist inherent risk and uncertainty with regards to a specific filing position.
 When assessing the level of any remaining risk the Group takes a balanced and cautious approach.

-This Group seeks to arrange its affairs in such a way as to ensure that it maximises all available claims and reliefs under UK tax legislation and in the manner in which the legislation was intended.
-The Group continues to have a strong focus on compliance with all applicable tax legislation and maintains tax accounting arrangements which are robust and accurate and comply with the Senior Accounting Officer (SAO) provisions in the UK.
+The Group seeks to arrange its affairs in such a way as to ensure that it maximises all available claims and reliefs under UK tax legislation and in the manner in which the legislation was intended.
+The Group continues to have a strong focus on compliance with all applicable tax legislation and maintains tax accounting arrangements which are robust and accurate and comply with the SAO provisions in the UK.

 The Group’s focus on its core corporate values demonstrates the Board’s focus on ensuring that group companies operate in a responsible way.
 The Group’s attitude towards tax planning fits into this framework.
 The focus of the Group is to align its business structure with the commercial and economic activity of the Group and any acquisition/restructuring is undertaken for bona fide commercial reasons and not primarily with tax planning in mind.

 The Group is prepared to accept a low level of risk in relation to UK taxation and does not pursue aggressive tax planning arrangements.
 We seek to be efficient in our tax affairs but ensure that any planning is based on sound commercial principles.
 We will take advantage of the reliefs and incentives that exist but show respect for the intention of the law, as well as the letter of the law.